severalnines/clustercontrol-conductor/README.md

 ### Setting up conductor workflow and tasks
 Now run the application developed here that will in essence be the backing software to accomplish the tasks in the Conductor workflow defined above.

-First setup the appropriate secrets as environment variables:
+First, setup the appropriate secrets as environment variables:
 For VMware:
    ```` bash
    export VMWARE_API_SERVER="10.63.1.215"